soq123/SE3354-Calo-fit/app/README1.txt

 - Runs the CaloFit web application
 - Automatically creates the database and default user on first startup
 - Allows users to:
+  - Register an account and verify their email
+  - Log in / log out securely
+  - Search USDA nutrition database to autofill meal macros
+  - Track daily mood and energy level
   - Add meals
   - Edit meals
   - Delete meals